apache/mynewt-site/docs/os/tutorials/olimex.md

 ```

 <br>
-Run the following `newt target` commands to create a target for your Blinky application.
-We name the target `olimex_blinky`:
+Run the following `newt target` commands to create a target for the Blinky application.
+We name the target `olimex_blinky`.

 ```no-highlight
 $ newt target create olimex_blinky